 4. Perform an AML and/or KYC check

-All UBOs must go through the full AML/KYC check in a uniform and efficient way, filing consistently.
-Identification data must be filed and updated every five years as a minimum.
+All UBOs must go through the appropriate AML/KYC checks in a uniform and efficient way, filing consistently.

 Case study: BNP Paribas and BASF